 As a child, the holidays were always a magical time for me, full of family, food, sparkle lights, Santa, and presents.
-But as I grew up, and mostly when my parents split up 10 years ago, the holidays became trickier, and new emotions crept in along with the excitement.
-Don’t get me wrong, I still love the holiday season but certain aspects of it can be overwhelming and stressful at times.
+But as I grew up, and mostly when my parents split up 15 years ago, the holidays became trickier, and new emotions crept in along with the excitement.
+I still love the holiday season but certain aspects of it can be overwhelming at times.

-I wrote about how to survive the holidays with divorced parents here, but wanted to touch on holiday anxiety in general because I’ve realized, after many conversations, that almost everyone I know suffers from it to some extent.
+I wrote about how to survive the holidays with divorced parents here, but wanted to touch on holiday anxiety in general because I’ve realized, after many conversations with friends and family, that almost everyone I know suffers from it to some extent.
 The tips listed below have helped me a lot during a time that can be difficult for many people, especially those who suffer from anxiety.

-Some of the things that stress me out during the holidays, to name a few, are: Pleasing everyone in my family and feeling guilty if I don’t, overcommitting throughout the season, getting off of my regular routine, and spending too much money.
+Some of my triggers during the holidays are: Pleasing everyone in my family and feeling guilty if I don’t, overcommitting throughout the season, getting off of my regular routine, eating more sugar which always affects my mood, and spending too much money.
 These action steps have helped me survive the holidays and enjoy this time of year even more!

 3. Set up a gift-giving budget.
 Giving people I love presents that they love is one of my favorite things in the whole world, but the financial strain it brings is not.
 For the last three years, Anel and I have sat down and made a budget for how much we can spend on holiday gifts including how much we spend on each other.
 While that might not sound very romantic, it helps set ourselves up for success come January when business slows down for both of us every year.
 And it gives us guidelines that make gift buying less stressful.